 Geraldine V. Oades-Sese, Ph.D. is a licensed psychologist and a nationally certified school psychologist.
-She is an Adjunct Associate Professor of Pediatrics at Rutgers Robert Wood Johnson Medical School.
+She was an Adjunct Associate Professor of Pediatrics at Rutgers Robert Wood Johnson Medical School.
 She was the Associate Director of the Institute for the Study of Child Development.
 She holds joint faculty appointments at Rutgers Graduate School of Applied and Professional Psychology and the Graduate School of Education.
 RWJMS Bio

 Dr. Oades-Sese serves as an advisor to WNET Thirteen PBS Kids and was an advisor and principal investigator for a large scale resilience study for Sesame Workshop’s childhood resilience initiative, Little Children, Big Challenges.
-She also serves as a pediatric neuropsychologist at Rutgers Robert Would Johnson Medical School.
+She also serves as a pediatric neuropsychologist at Rutgers Robert Wood Johnson Medical School.

 Ph.D., Fordham University, 2006